| GW4MBN,

 Metre fibreglass fishing rods at half price, so I bought

 six of these at 60p each, to replace the canes.
+The

 whole assembly is quite light in weight.
 I have it guyed